Gkata7/MySQL_workbench/README.md

-Using MySQL Workbenck, created tables and basic layouts of what databases would like with users.
+Using MySQL Workbench, created EER Diagrams in the database.
 In the txt documents, wrote up queries using MySQL Workbench.